ezackr/BookBae/backend/README.md

 - /like
     - PUT
         - Consumes: `{"userid": "<userid>"}`
+    - userid is of the liked user, not the liker
 - /chats
     - GET
         - Produces: `[{"displayName": "<name>", "photoUrl": "<url>", "lastMessage": "<msg>", "likeId": "<uuid>"}, ...]`